-The Research Training Group in Mathematical Biology at NCSU is now recruiting 3-4 undergrads to work on a research project over the summer via the RTG.
+The Research Training Group in Mathematical Biology at NC State is now recruiting 3-4 undergrads to work on a research project over the summer via the RTG.
 Students will work on a project in mathematical biology with emphasis on using techniques for parameter estimation and modeling.
 Students are expected to work on their project for 10 weeks and they will be compensated $4,000 for this period.
 They will work in a team on a project and are expected to be on campus for the duration of the project.
-This project will be run similar to REU projects and students are expected to present their results at the NCSU summer undergraduate research symposium and at the RTG-tutorial workshop on parameter estimation.
+This project will be run similar to REU projects and students are expected to present their results at the NC State University summer undergraduate research symposium and at the RTG-tutorial workshop on parameter estimation.
 In addition, students will have the opportunity to present their results at the Joint Math Meeting in January.

 They should include

 – A statement (1 page) discussion why they want to participate in undergraduate research.

 – Have completed differential equations (MA341), linear algebra (MA405??) and have experience with programming (in Matlab or other programs)